2. Numeric vectors#

 ## [1] 10 200 3000

-The multiplication was performed in an elementwise fashion.
-The first element in the left vector was multiplied by the corresponding element in the right vector, and the result was stored in the first element of the output Then, the second element in the left… all right, we get the point.
+The operation was performed in an elementwise fashion on the corresponding pairs of elements from both vectors.
+The first element in the left sequence was multiplied by the corresponding element in the right vector, and the result was stored in the first element of the output.
+Then, the second element in the left… all right, we get it.

 0:10 + seq(0, 1, 0.1)